salilab/imp/modules/rmf/dependency/RMF/plugins/vmd/README.md

 ## Building on Mac OS ##
 VMD doesn't seem to support 64 bit builds on MacOS (at least no usable pre-built ones are provided).
-By default, RMF is build 64 bit, and so the plugin will not work.
+By default, RMF is built 64 bit, and so the plugin will not work.
 To build a 32 bit version with [HomeBrew](http://brew.sh) do
 - build `szip`, `hdf5`, `log4cxx` and `boost` with the `--universal` flag